sourcegraph/sourcegraph-public-snapshot/doc/admin/auth/saml/index.md

 1. Naviagate in your browser to Sourcegraph, prepare to attempt a login via SAML in Sourcegraph
 2. Open your developer tools and navigate to the Network tab.
 Check to see if theres an option to preserve logs, if so enable it.
 3. Clear the collection of network logs in the your devTool network tab and attempt a saml login
 4. Look for a network request in the network tab that indicates a SAML request response communication.
 (This might be labeled ACS, or Authn), select the network request and observe its headers.
-You should see something like the image below from a Sourcegraph Okta login (don't worry this example has no sensative info)
+You should see something like the image below from a Sourcegraph Okta login, observed via Safari devTools (don't worry this example has no sensative info)

 ![Screen Shot 2021-09-15 at 1 13 17 PM](https://user-images.githubusercontent.com/13024338/134255811-88250622-7f0e-42f8-91b0-a3f7bf5274fc.png)

-In a real network response you will often find that the XML has been compressed, and/or encrypted, there are a variety of ways to decompress and decrypt XML.
-For an easy tool we recommend the tools at [samltool.com](https://www.samltool.com/), which provide a user friendly UI to accomplish these tasks.
+In a real network response you will often find that the header info in the network tab has a `SAMLResponse` field containing XML that has been encoded, and/or encrypted, there are a variety of ways to decompress and decrypt XML.
+For an easy to use tools we recommend [samltool.com](https://www.samltool.com/), which provides a user friendly UI to accomplish these tasks.